AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 When late binding functions are evaluated, a boolean function ``in_context`` is present, which returns ``True`` if the package is part of a resolved context, or ``False`` otherwise.
-For example, if you just use the rez API to iterate over packages (as the ``rez-search`` tool does), these packages do not belong to a context.
-However if you create a :class:`~rez.resolved_context.ResolvedContext` object (as the ``rez-env`` tool does) and iterate over its resolved packages, these belong to a context.
+For example, if you just use the rez API to iterate over packages (as the :ref:`rez-search` tool does), these packages do not belong to a context.
+However if you create a :class:`~rez.resolved_context.ResolvedContext` object (as the :ref:`rez-env` tool does) and iterate over its resolved packages, these belong to a context.

 The in-context or not-in-context distinction is important, because often the package attribute will need information from the context to give desired behavior.
 For example, consider the